department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-1/coe-usability-1-research-plan.md

 Veterans and service members (and survuving spouses) need a VA-issued Certificate of Eligibility (COE) get a VA-backed home loan or Native American Direct Loan (NADL).
 The requirements for obtaining VA loans are service-based, and a COE confirms for lenders that an applicant qualifies for this benefit, and the amount to which the recipient is backed.
 Specific individual requirements depend on service dates and details.

-The Certificate of Eligibility feature (VA From 26-1880) is being migrated from eBenefits to VA.gov in an effort to consolidate Veteran self-service tools -- and to sunset the eBenefits site.
+There are several ways a Veteran or service member can apply for and receive a COE.
+The online Certificate of Eligibility feature (VA From 26-1880) is being migrated from eBenefits to VA.gov in an effort to consolidate Veteran self-service tools -- and to sunset the eBenefits site.
 Core functionality of the exiting feature will be preserved; other features may be added in subsequent iterations.

 ### Goals